Overview

 If a zyLab is configured for students to code outside the zyBook and upload files, the coding trail will only contain submits.
 In that case, we recommend instructors tell students they are expected to submit their code throughout development, such as after every 20 minutes of effort, knowing the score achieved may be low, so that instructors can see when they started and the history of their effort.

-Coding trails can reduce the temptation among some students to cheat.
+Coding trails can reduce the temptation among students to cheat.
 Of course, we also don't want students feeling like they are being constantly monitored.
 We've placed the coding trail in a location, and sized it, such that students will notice it but it does not dominate their attention.